langchain-ai/langgraphjs/docs/docs/how-tos/index.md

 The core guides show how to address common needs when building a out AI workflows, with special focus placed on [ReAct](https://arxiv.org/abs/2210.03629)-style agents with [tool calling](https://js.langchain.com/v0.2/docs/how_to/tool_calling/).

 - [Persistence](persistence.ipynb): How to give your graph "memory" and resiliance by saving and loading state
+- [Stream tokens](stream-tokens.ipynb): How to stream tokens and tool calls from your agent within a graph